caltech-netlab/digital-twin-dataset/README.md

 # A Real-World Dataset
 The dataset contains data collected from microgrids/distribution systems in California.
 The data has been anonymized to remove all geographical identifiers.
-Our [conference poster can be found here](assets/Poster.pdf).
+Our [conference poster](assets/Poster.pdf) is available.
 Our paper will be available on arXiv soon.

 ## Sample dataset
 Download sample dataset from [here](https://caltech.box.com/s/5baxy2ogbalqohpidh1lyxgnnxmv5tuc) and place into sample_dataset folder.